 All of our curriculum resources can be found on our curriculum website.
-The subjects covered include English, Maths, Science, History, Geography, Modern Foreign Languages, PE, Music, Art and RE.
-Further subjects will be developed over time, with PSHE and Cooking planned for development this year.
+The subjects covered include English, Maths, Science, History, Geography, Modern Foreign Languages, PE, Music, Art, Religious Studies & PSHE.
+Further subjects will be developed over time through the work of our extensive and growing number of curriculum writers.